thestonedape/EspWizard/README.md

-## Features
+Features

-- Easy to use interface for controlling ESP devices
+- Intuitive interface for controlling ESP devices
-- Connects to ESP devices using Wi-Fi
+- Connects to multiple ESP devices using Wi-Fi
-- Supprts multiple ESP devices
+- Supports multiple TCP clients for simultaneous yet independent device control
-- Sends commands to ESP devices via UDP
+- Sends commands to ESP devices via TCP sockets
 - Displays sensor data from ESP devices in real-time
-- Customizable commands support for new devices
+- Customizable controller buttons and controls, allowing users to create their own control layouts
+- Independent control for each connected ESP device

 <br>

- ## Getting Started
+Getting Started

 - Connect your ESP device to a Wi-Fi network and obtain its IP address.
 - Install the ESP Controller App.
-- Open the app and tap the "search" button to add a new device.
+- Open the app and tap the "search" button to discover and add a new device.
-- Tap "Modes" to select the modes.
+- Tap "Modes" to select control modes or customize your control interface.
-- Open the control interface for the device.
+- Open the control interface for a specific device.
-- Use the interface to send commands to the ESP device.
+- Use the customizable interface to send commands to the ESP device.

  ## Troubleshooting